vishvAsa/AgamaH_vaiShNavaH/rAmAnuja-sampradAyaH/tattvam/venkaTa-nAtha-shAkhA/venkaTanAthaH/rahasya-traya-sAraH/sarva-prastutiH/1_arthAnushAsana-vibhAgaH/04_arthapanchakAdhikAraH.md

 <details><summary>English</summary>

-Bhagavān should be thought of, also, as having a transcendent, super sensuous (aprākrita), divine and auspicious form, which is the resting place (āsraya ) of the universe, for there are many passages which refer to this form of His.
+Bhagavān should be thought of,
+also, as having a transcendent, super sensuous (aprākrita), divine and auspicious form,
+which is the resting place (āsraya ) of the universe,
+for there are many passages which refer to this form of His.
 </details>

 <details><summary>Español</summary>

-Bhagavān should be thought of, also, as having a transcendent, super sensuous (aprākrita), divine and auspicious form, which is the resting place (āsraya ) of the universe, for there are many passages which refer to this form of His.
+Bhagavān debe ser pensado en
+Además, como una forma trascendente, súper sensual (aprākrita), divina y auspiciosa,
+que es el lugar de descanso (āsraya) del universo,
+porque hay muchos pasajes que se refieren a esta forma suya.
 </details>